What to do after a death

 When someone dies, you usually have to tell several departments of local and central government, as well as other government agencies, so that they can update their records.

-In most areas of England and Wales, the Tell Us Once Service allows you to report a death to several government departments, agencies and the local authority in one contact.
+In England and Wales, you can use the Tell Us Once service to report a death to several government departments, agencies and the local authority in one go.
 For example, Tell us Once will help you to report the death to most of the offices that were paying benefits to the person who died, as well as to other government agencies such as the Passport Service and the DVLA.
-You must register the death first.

 DWP Bereavement Service